craue/CraueFormFlowBundle/README.md

 	}

-Furthermore, if you'd like to remove the step parameter added by using such a direct link you should modify the opening form tag in the form template like this:
+Furthermore, if you'd like to remove the step parameter (added by using such a direct link) when submitting the form you should modify the opening form tag in the form template like this:

 	<form method="post" action="{{ path(app.request.attributes.get('_route'),
 			app.request.query.all | craue_removeDynamicStepNavigationParameter(flow)) }}" {{ form_enctype(form) }}>